BELLE ZELLER SCHOLARSHIP TRUST FUND

 - If an applicant has earned 35 or more credits within the past 5 years from another institution (including other units of CUNY), an unofficial transcript from each of those institutions must be provided.

-LETTERS OF RECOMMENDATONS
+LETTERS OF RECOMMENDATION

-- It is the responsibility of the applicant to provide the email address for submission of letters of recommendation and inform them to use your full name (last name first) as the subject.
+- It is the responsibility of the applicant to provide the email address for submission of letters of recommendation and inform the recommenders to use your full name (last name first) as the subject.
 (Re: Smith, John)